Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 The Bottom Line

-If you’re trying to eat healthy, it’s best to stick to the healthier Thai dishes on this list.
-While some of the unhealthiest dishes can be enjoyed occasionally, they should not be eaten on a regular basis.
+If you’re trying to eat healthily, it’s best to stick to the healthier Thai dishes on this list.
+While some of the unhealthiest dishes can be enjoyed occasionally, they shouldn’t be eaten on a regular basis.

-When in doubt, always ask your server for healthier alternatives or order dishes that are steamed, grilled, or stir-fried.
-And remember to watch your portion sizes, as even healthy dishes can be high in calories if you eat too much of them.
+If in doubt, ask your server for healthier alternatives or order dishes that are steamed, grilled, or stir-fried.
+In addition, remember to watch your portion sizes, as even healthy dishes can be high in calories if you eat too much of them.

 DISCLAIMER: